Panoptic-PartFormer: Learning a Unified Model for Panoptic Part Segmentation: Introduction

 \item We propose a decoupled decoder and a joint query updating and reasoning framework for the joint feature learning of thing, stuff, and part.
 Besides, a joint loss function is proposed to supervise the whole model.

 \item Extensive experiments and analyses indicate the effectiveness and generalization of our model.
 In particular, with our framework, we find the part segmentation can be improved significantly via joint training.
-We achieve the new state-of-the-art results on two challenging PPS benchmarks including Pascal Context PPS dataset (about 6-7\% PartPQ gain on ResNet101, 10\% PartPQ gain using swin Transformer~\cite{liu2021swin}) and Cityscapes PPS dataset (about 1-2\% PartPQ gain).
-Our method shows better generalization ability on related datasets including the Mapillary~\cite{neuhold2017mapillary} and BDD~\cite{yu2020bdd100k}. \end{itemize}
+We achieve the new state-of-the-art results on two challenging PPS benchmarks including Pascal Context PPS dataset (about 6-7\% PartPQ gain on ResNet101, 10\% PartPQ gain using swin Transformer~\cite{liu2021swin}) and Cityscapes PPS dataset (about 1-2\% PartPQ gain). \end{itemize}